M) Provisions, Contingent Assets and Contingent Liabilities

 Macroeconomic information (such as regulatory changes, market interest rate or growth rates) is incorporated as part of the internal rating model.

 Company has a history of limited write off of doubtful debts.
 Company on a monthly basis, reviews ageing of receivables and rigorous follow-up is performed by credit controller along with the help of key accounts manager.
 Quality/ breakage claims received from the customer are reviewed and approved by quality manager, accordingly credit memos are issued as per policy of the Company.
-At the end of every month credit memos raised during that month is also reviewed by Chief Financial Officer.
+At the end of every month credit memos raised during that month is also reviewed by Chief Financial Officer/ Finance Controller.
 Appropriate provision is made for each receivable based on review of supporting documents with credit controller.
 Any exception is justified and documented.

-Credit risk on cash and cash equivalents is limited as company generally invests in deposits with banks and financial institutions with high credit ratings assigned by international and domestic credit rating agencies.
+Credit risk on cash and cash equivalents is limited as Company generally invests in deposits with banks and financial institutions with high credit ratings assigned by international and domestic credit rating agencies.
 Investments primarily include investment in liquid mutual fund units.

 B. Liquidity risk